 - Closing Disclosure – This form replaces the HUD-1 form and updated TIL form.
 It contains a summary of the final loan terms, financial information, and cash flows at closing.
 You receive it three business days before the closing settlement meeting when all of the legal documents are signed.

 - Debt-to-Income Ratio (DTI) – The ratio of your debt to your mortgage amount.
 Your front-end DTI addresses only housing costs, but most lenders review the back-end DTI that includes all debts, including credit cards and other loans.
 Typically this needs to be below 36-39% to qualify for a mortgage.
+You can check your credit score and read your credit report for free within minutes using MoneyTips' Credit Manager.

 - Loan-to-Value Ratio (LTV) – The amount of your mortgage loan divided by the value of your home.
 80% is preferred but some mortgages allow higher ratios.
 LTV and DTI are two of the main measures lenders use to assess your ability to repay, and what interest rates to charge you based on your risk.